microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/README.md

 | **Note**
 | :--------------------
 |If your source system is Dynamics 365 for Finance and Operations Tier 1 or Tier 2 environment.
 You can get the database connection details from Life Cycle Services Environment details page.
 You would need **Environment Manager or Project Owner access** in LCS to see the database connection details.
 To Connect Azure data factory to Dynamics 365 for Finance and Operations Tier 1 and Tier 2 boxes, You may also need to RDP access to VM and install Self-hosted integration runtime.
 For details steps check out next section **Connecting data factory to On-Premise SQL DB or Firewall enabled Azure SQL DB**
+|To connect Finance and Operations Self-Service Tier2 environments, you can follow the documentation [Connecting to Self-Service Tier 2](/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/Connecting AFD to Self-Service Deployment v2.docx).
+Note that Self-Service database connections are only valid for 8 hours.
+So you have to updated the database crededential in the database before excuting the data factory.

 5. Download the [ARM template file](/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/arm_template.json) to your local directory.
 6. Click [Template deployment] https://ms.portal.azure.com/#create/Microsoft.Template